SharePoint/sp-dev-docs/docs/declarative-customization/site-design-json-schema.md

 ### addSiteColumn

-Subaction to add a previously defined site column directly to a list or content type (existing or created through the site script).
+Subaction to add a previously defined site column directly to a content type (existing or created through the site script).

-> [!NOTE]
-> This action can be used to add created site columns to a list or content type.

 #### JSON value